VIP and press preview: Tuesday, December 3rd, 2pm â€“ 9 pm

 The inaugural Russian Pavilion NY also coincided with the centennial of the famous 1913 New York Armory Show which introduced the American public to European avant-garde painting and sculpture, including works by such European modernists as Paul Cezanne, Marcel Duchamp, Pablo Picasso, Paul Gauguin and others.
 Initiator of the Russian Pavilion Artem Mirolevich and Valery Yershov â€“ two artists of contrasting styles and personalities â€“ contribute to the spirit of the Armory Show centennial in New York by continuing the introduction of international artists to the American public.

 The artists range widely in age and country of origin.
 They cover several generations, from Ernst Neizvestny (1925) to Sasha Meret (1955), Igor Vishnyakov (1968), Igor Molochevsky (1976), Blue Noses Group (founded in 1999 by Viacheslav Mizin and Alexander Shaburov) and others.

 Coming from different backgrounds and now residing in the United States, Europe and Russia emerging and well-known artists experiment with traditional and new media in search for self-expression and a unique creative vision.
 Russian Pavilion features paintings, sculpture, drawings, prints, photography, video installations and performances and strives for highest quality and originality.

 Russian Pavilion embraces Russian culture in the United States plus cultural and historical memory and intercultural interpretations.
 Some of the artworks presented in the show strike and amaze the viewerâ€™s imagination, emphasizing their unique-subjective human essence, with meaning shifting just beneath the surface.
-The juxtaposition and collision of different artistic individualities, styles and media make the Russian Pavilion of great interest to todayâ€™s public.If you love Soul Of Miami, please consider leaving a testimonial.
+The juxtaposition and collision of different artistic individualities, styles and media make the Russian Pavilion of great interest to todayâ€™s public.Thank you for using Soul Of Miami!